Edison-Wei/Activity-Tracker/README.md

 **Optional**
 - `<page_number>`: The maximum number of pages (inclusive) the function will fetch from Strava activity (Default: 1) (Max 50 per minute set by Strava API)

+- `-r`: A Boolean to call the recursive function to collecting all the Strava club data

 ## Contributions